 DionisosFlow™ methodology, developed by IFPEN over the past 20 years, consists of modeling sedimentary processes and providing an evolving 3D numerical grid that represents the geometry and nature of the basin’s sedimentary layers, and provides quantitative indications on specific rock properties.

-DionisosFlow™ is marketed by Beicip Franlab.
-IFPEN and its partners also provide R&D, technical consultancy and technical project engineering studies for others in the field of sedimentary modeling.
+The result of the research and development conducted by IFPEN are transferred in the DionisosFlow™ software marketed by Beicip Franlab.
+Additionaly, IFPEN and its partners under DionisosFlow™ also provides R&D, technical consultancy and technical project engineering studies for others in the field of sedimentary modeling.